 We are a place based, grant making charity here to help the people of Chippenham.

 We support local individuals and organisations in welfare, education, arts and community projects.
 We have investments that generate a budget for us to use for the benefit of Chippenham’s inhabitants.
 The Borough Lands now consist of over 70 acres of land, in the centre of Chippenham, which we maintain for community use.
-We also own the Jubilee Building which provides the office space for the charity together with two community centres which are rented out.
+We own several buildings in Chippenham: – Bank House in Bath Road which provides the office space for the charity, the Jubilee Building, The Arc climbing centre and skatepark together with two community centres which are rented out.

 We give grants to:

-- Individuals who are currently living and have lived within the Parish of Chippenham for at least 2 years.
+- Eligible individuals who are currently living and have lived within the Parish of Chippenham for at least 2 years*.

 - Individuals that show financial need and that funding cannot be met by alternative means (i.e. you must take up all government/local authority statutory or discretionary funding possible before we can consider helping).